alex-toy/chaos/README.md

 - Make several predictions from csv files:
     * Enter <IP>/predict-csv in your web browser.
-    * Upload your csv files (order of files matter!)
+    * Upload your csv file
-    * Click "Envoyer" button and see your predictions download in a csv file
+    * Click "submit" and get your predictions download in a csv file with new column "CONVERTI"

 ## 3. Online use of API thanks to react frontend (TODO)